 A Pareto analysis, also known as the 80/20 rule, is basically a technique that helps someone decide the order in which they have to prioritize their decisions.
 Those prioritized decisions will have an influence on their goals with respect to their companies.

 You might be wondering why the Pareto analysis is called the 80/20 rule.
-The reason is pretty simple, the Pareto analysis is based on the idea that 80% of a company’s problems is because of only 20% of the causes.
+The reason is pretty simple, the Pareto analysis is based on the idea that 80% of a company’s problems are because of only 20% of the causes.

-The 80/20 idea is actually very vast; it can be applied in almost every business related situation.
-Some of them are
+The 80/20 idea is actually very vast; it can be applied in almost every business-related situation.
+Some of them are.

 - 20% of the customers can bring in 80% of the revenue.

 - 20% of your products account for 80% of the profit.

 - 80% of your problems have 20% of the causes,

 - 20% of your employees produce 80% of your products.